MATPETSPACE/algo_trading_strategies/crypto_aribtrage/README.md

 There are 3 mutually exhaustive and exclusive possibilities that would give us an exit signal.

-1. The (last traded) price of *cry* increases at *exchange1* to $630 and that at *exchange2* decreases to $605.
+1. The (last traded) price of *cry* increases at *exchange1* to USD 630 and that at *exchange2* decreases to  USD 605.
-In this case, we would make (assuming no transaction fees) a profit of $30 on the long and $5 on the short with an overall profit of $35.
+In this case, we would make (assuming no transaction fees) a profit of  USD 30 on the long and  USD 5 on the short with an overall profit of  USD 35.

-2. The price of *cry* increases at *exchange1* to $630 and that at *exchange2* increases to $620.
+2. The price of *cry* increases at *exchange1* to  USD 630 and that at *exchange2* increases to  USD 620.
-Again, assuming there are no transaction fees, we would make a profit of $20 on the long and a loss of $10 on the short with an overall profit of $10.
+Again, assuming there are no transaction fees, we would make a profit of  USD 20 on the long and a loss of  USD 10 on the short with an overall profit of  USD 10.

-3. The price of *cry* decreases at *exchange1* to $590 and that at *exchange2* decreases to $580.
+3. The price of *cry* decreases at *exchange1* to  USD 590 and that at *exchange2* decreases to  USD 580.
-Again, assuming there are no transaction fees, we would make a profit of $30 on the short and a loss of $10 on the long with an overall profit of $20.
+Again, assuming there are no transaction fees, we would make a profit of  USD 30 on the short and a loss of  USD 10 on the long with an overall profit of  USD 20.

 Thus, if we are long the spread, we get an exit signal only if one the following three situations arise.
 Price at *exchange1* increases and price at *exchange2* decreases, price at both the exchanges increases or